Canon 100D vs Panasonic GH5s

-The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DC-GH5s are two digital cameras that were officially introduced, respectively, in March 2013 and January 2018.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DC-GH5s are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2018.
 The 100D is a DSLR, while the GH5s is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (GH5s) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 9.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 9.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Panasonic GH5s

-The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Panasonic GH5s.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon 100D and the Panasonic GH5s are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5s is notably larger (28 percent) than the Canon 100D.
 Moreover, the GH5s is substantially heavier (62 percent) than the 100D.
 It is noteworthy in this context that the GH5s is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.